Kibalchish47/modelling-laminar-flow-python/README.md

 Having reached here, we are now ready to run the simulation for any generalized set of inputs.
 There’s just one piece of the puzzle left — a visualization tool.

 ### The Visualization Tool — FlowPy_Visualizer
 The text files that are generated after running the simulation contain raw numbers that may not provide a physical picture of the fluid flow by themselves.
-However, a simple, animated contour plot can be used to combine the three variables — horizontal velocity, vertical velocity and pressure — and show their time evolution in an intuitive manner.
+However, a simple, animated contour plot can be used to combine the three variables — horizontal velocity, vertical velocity, and pressure — and show their time evolution in an intuitive manner.

 #### FlowPy_Visualizer.py Imports
-As before, first import the required modules.
+As before, first, import the required modules.
 Particularly, we will require the matplotlib.animation module to record the animation.
 See FlowPy_Visualizer.py (lines 1 to 7).
 #### Simulation inputs
 To ensure that arrays of appropriate sizes are created, simulation inputs pertaining to the computational domain need to be entered.